CERL Staff and Research Interest

 Harvey Richardson, Senior Research Engineer

 Harvey Richardson began his career with research roles after being awarded a Ph.D. in physics.
 As a researcher, he gained an interest in parallel file systems through use and management of AMT DAP and Meiko systems.
 In 1992 Harvey joined Thinking Machines Corporation providing on-site support of the national Connection Machine CM-200 service at EPCC in Edinburgh.
-Harvey was responsible for user training, hardware, software and application support.
-In 1998 Harvey joined the HPC benchmarking group of Sun Microsystems and was responsible for running customer benchmarks to determine suitability of product and performance for customers' applications.
-Typical environments were large SMPs and Infiniband clusters.
+Harvey was responsible for user training, hardware, software, and application support.
+In 1998 Harvey joined the HPC benchmarking group of Sun Microsystems where he ran customer benchmarks to determine suitability of product and performance for customers’ applications.
 Harvey joined Cray in 2010 to work on research projects, both directly with customers and in larger research collaborations such as the EU CRESTA Exascale project looking at technologies that can help take real applications to exascale.
-Harvey has developed and taught many training courses and workshops both for customers and at international conferences.
+Harvey has developed and taught many training courses and workshops.
 He has also developed various profiling and benchmarking tools.
-Harvey has particular interests in computer architecture and performance, programming models and language standards.
+Harvey has particular interests in computer architecture and performance, programming models, and language standards.

 Alessandro Rigazzi, Research Engineer

 Alessandro Rigazzi, a research engineer at CERL, studied at ETH Zürich, earning a B.Sc. and an M.Sc. in computer science, with specialization in computational science and a thesis in scientific visualization.
-He then earned a Ph.D. from the Institute of Computational Science at USI (Università della Svizzera Italiana, Lugano), with a thesis focusing on fast nonlinear solution methods for HPC (running on the Cray systems installed at CSCS, the Swiss National Supercomputing Centre, Lugano).
+He then earned a Ph.D. from the Institute of Computational Science at USI (Università della Svizzera Italiana, Lugano), with a thesis focusing on fast nonlinear solution methods for HPC (running on the Cray systems installed at the Swiss National Supercomputing Centre).
 After one year as a postdoc at ICS, he was hired by Cray to work within the Human Brain Project, supervising the setup of the pilot system Julia, focusing on the visualization component and the application side.
 His current tasks include research projects linked to the HBP initiative, and parallelization of deep learning techniques at large scale.
 Alessandro’s main interests are machine learning, visualization and software optimization for HPC.

 Karthee Sivalingam, Research Engineer